-Students must successfully meet the knowledge and skill requirements (KASA) for clinical certification in speech-language pathology of the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+Students must successfully meet the knowledge and skill requirements (KASA) for clinical certification in speech-language pathology from the American Speech-Language-Hearing Association.

 Satisfactory completion of either a research project, which is detailed in the Graduate Student Handbook, OR successful completion of written and oral comprehensive examinations.

 Essential functions include the knowledge and skills required to function in the many and varied clinical situations and with the diversity of clients served in the practice of speech-language pathology.
 These functions include five areas: sensory-observational, communication, motor, intellectual-cognitive and behavioral-social.
 These areas are detailed in the Graduate Student Handbook.